Canva Design Systems: How to Set Up and Use Canva Brand Kit

 First, you’ll need Canva Pro to unlock the full brand kit features (trust me, it’s worth it).
 Here’s how to get started:

-1. Log into your Canva account
+1. Log in to your Canva account

 2. Click on “Brand Kit” in the left sidebar (or go to Settings → Brand Hub)